RenneJ/hh-infosec-course/h2-spiderwebs.md

 ### Summary: A03 Injection

 Injections are an attacker's attempts to manipulate commands sent in an application to interpreter.
+A system is vulnerable when:

+- User submitted data isn't validated or filtered.

 ## WebGoat